ThaPg/GreenHouse/README.md

 # GreenHouse
-A repository about greenhouse managment.
+A repository about greenhouse management.

 The full stack application is written in python using Django Rest Framework.